Select Page

 When you follow these simple steps, you can use Bruno’s power.
 You can improve your development work by adding good API testing.
 This will help make sure your applications are high quality and reliable.

-Prerequisites for Using Bruno in API Testing
+Prerequisites for Using Bruno in API Testing: In This Bruno Tutorial

 • Project Folder: It is smart to make a project folder just for your API testing.
 This keeps your tests tidy and makes it easier to work with others if you are in a team.
 So, make a new folder on your computer to keep your Bruno tests.